Skip to content

 Distribution

-When selling goods through retailers, businesses also have less control over promotional efforts.
-This is why it’s rare to see extremely exclusive brands in department stores – yes, even the fancy ones!
-Such companies prefer owning their owns stores, and in most cases, rarely offer promotions – a strategic tactic that helps strengthen their exclusive market positioning too!
+It's important to note that when selling goods through retailers, brands have less control over promotional efforts.
+This is why it’s rare to see extremely exclusive brands in department stores — yes, even the fancy ones!
+Such companies prefer owning their owns stores, and in most cases, rarely offer promotions — a strategic tactic that helps strengthen their exclusive market positioning!

 Audience analysis